lewagon/dotfiles/01-Ruby/06-Parsing/README.md

 A sophisticated challenge.
 You have to re-code the french game "Des chiffres et des lettres" that gives you a random grid of letters and ask you to find the longest word in this grid.
 To decide whether a word exists or not, we'll make use of the WordReference API that responds "a JSON file of various translations" for any given word.

 #### `Optional-Your-first-scraper`
-A usefull challenge making you scrape your first HTML file from etsy.com.
+A usefull challenge to scrape your first HTML file from etsy.com.